cultureamp/react-elm-components/readme.md

 In the `setupPorts` function, we first subscribe to the `numActiveTodos` port.
 Whenever the number of active todos changes, we will run that function and log the number on the console.
 After that, we send two values through the `todos` port.
 This will add both of these into the model *and* trigger the `numActiveTodos` callback twice.

-### Notes

-Once the properties are initialized, they will never be used again.
-Changing `flags` or `ports` will do nothing.
-So here are two tricks that may help you out:

-  - If you want to reinitialize your Elm component, add a different `key` to the old and new components.
-This way old one is destroyed and replaced by the new one.

-  - If you want to change your ports, you should save the `ports` object into your `state` so you can mess with it later.

 # Example

 [**Demo**](http://evancz.github.io/react-elm) / [**Code**](example)